UdrK/Planetary_System_Drawer_and_Generator/README.md

 As of now, i've implemented 2 generators:
 * Random generator: has limits as min and max sizes, and limited set of colors, but everything else is random.
 Produces unpleasant color palettes.
 * Solar system like generator: produces a system with 4 small bodies, 2 large bodies, 2 mediums bodies, and several smaller bodies.
 Uses a set of predetermined colors that play nice with the star which is random.
-As a few bugs, may crash.
+Has a few bugs, may crash.

 ## Example